Does anyone read the fine print of an insurance policy? Not many!

 Does homeowners insurance cover theft?

-Homeowners insurance typically covers loss from theft of your belongings under your personal property coverage.
-If someone breaks into your house and steals personal items a homeowners insurance will help pay for the cost to replace them.
+Homeowners insurance typically covers loss from theft of belongings under your personal property coverage.
+If someone breaks into your house and steals personal items, homeowners insurance will help pay for replacing them.

 Your homeowners insurance may also help cover theft of items when away from your home.